 Day 5 – Dharamshala to Mandi (125kms)

 In the morning you will get the opportunity to explore Dharamshala and McLeodganj, home of Tibetan exiles and the Dalai Lama.
 At a height of 1,768m and set against a background of high peaks on three sides, it is a glorious setting.
 You can even go for a swim in the melt waters - very cold!!
 In the afternoon we will start our journey to Mandi through the Kangra Valley.
 As we make our way to Palampur we will make our way through numerous tea plantations (it reminds me so much of the tea plantations on our Southern India tour).
-All in all, a lovely pleasant ride.
+All in all, a lovely pleasant ride on super twisty mountain roads.

 You should be used to your bikes by now as we take you into the mountains proper.
 You need to be on top of your riding game, as today we will be doing our first mountain pass; the Jolari Pass at 3,350m is by no means the highest pass we do but it is one of the steepest.
 Furthermore, the road conditions (if you can call it a road) are interesting!
 We will descend from the Jolari Pass and join the old Hindustan - Tibet Road.
 This road was originally part of the Silk Route, Work on the actual road was started in 1850 by Lord Dalhousie who wanted to continue and enhance the trade ties with Tibet.
 It is a fabulous spectacular road with adventure and challenges awaiting around every corner.
 Magnificent.